 Instructional signs at the Social Art Summit lab, Site Gallery, Sheffield.
 Image: Jules Lister 2018

-NEW WAYS OF SEEING, MAKING AND TELLING: ADDRESSING BARRIERS TO PARTICIPATION AND INVOLVEMENT IN THE ARTS FOR BLACK, ASIAN AND MINORITY ETHNIC COMMUNITIES
+NEW WAYS OF SEEING, TELLING AND MAKING: ADDRESSING BARRIERS TO PARTICIPATION AND INVOLVEMENT IN THE ARTS FOR BLACK, BROWN AND OTHER MINORITY COMMUNITIES

-A participatory lab discussion at the 2018 Social Art Summit, Site Gallery, Sheffield
+A visual provocation and live debate at the 2018 Social Art Summit, Site Gallery, Sheffield

-Taking the Creative Case for Diversity - the Arts Council England's 'blueprint' and strategic approach on diversity for all those working in arts and culture in Britain as a starting point for discussion, this artist-led lab asked three profound questions about how we can genuinely address barriers to participation and involvement in the arts for black, Asian and minority ethnic communities.
-The intention and emphasis of the lab - provocation (in multiple layers), transparency, perception, territory, power and privilege.
+Taking the Creative Case for Diversity - Arts Council England's 'blueprint' and strategic approach on diversity for all those working in arts and culture in Britain as a starting point for discussion, this lab asked three profound questions to explore how can we genuinely address barriers to participation and involvement in the arts for black, brown and other minority communities?

 The Social Art Summit was an artist-led review of Socially Engaged Arts Practice in the UK and beyond, convened by Social Art Network (SAN) over two days in Sheffield.
 The core of the programme was a series of labs devised and facilitated by artists to create frameworks for dialogue whilst reflecting practice.
 SAN invited eight artists to devise two-hour labs around specific themes with 1-2 guest contributors.